McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This added unnessessary complexity.
 So attachments for leaf bundles in non-multilang setups can now also reside in a `index.files` directory.
 Although the old `files` directory is now deprecated, if both directories are present, only the old `files` directory will be used for compatiblity.

+  You can revert back to the old behavior by defining `externalLinkTarget="_self"` in your in the `params` section of your `config.toml`.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} Absolute links prefixed with `http://` or `https://` are now opened in a separate browser tab.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} The theme now supports [Hugo's module system](https://gohugo.io/hugo-modules/).